18F/ffd-toolkit/DEVELOPERS.md

 #### Pull Requests and Merging

 All development should be done on a branch – even typo fixes – before filing a PR against master.
-You should always get someone else to merge the PR for you.
+You must always get someone else to merge the PR for you.
 This ensures that every pull request gets some sort of review.

 ### Code Review